Non Current Assets

 Tangible assets are physical in nature such as property, plant and equipment (PP&E).
 Their economic cost is allocated over their useful life in a process called depreciation.
 They are reported at initial cost in the balance sheet, and expensed through the income statement for each year of their use (depreciation expense).

 Intangible assets include goodwill, patents and licenses and are resources controlled by the entity with no physical substance.
 They too are allocated across their useful life but using a process called amortization.
-These assets are typically harder to accurately value with goodwill being a common example.
+These assets are typically harder to accurately value with patents being a common example.
+The value of the patent is hard to establish so there are complex rules governing when you can and can’t put them on the balance sheet.

 Non-Current Asset Metrics